goodwi11/Documentation_en/docs/source/setup.rst

 **Step 8.** Done, if done correctly the uploaded safe page will be displayed when you navigate to your domain.

-Setting Up a Safe Page via SSH network protocol
+Setting Up a Safe Page via SSH Network Protocol
 ===============================================

 The most complicated way is to place the safe page on the server via the SSH (Secure SHell) network protocol.